-Declarative Amsterdam: the 5th annual conference on declarative techniques, was at the Science Park Amsterdam, 2-3 November 2023.
-This year: 7-8 Nov 2024.
+Declarative Amsterdam: the 6th annual conference on declarative techniques, is at the Science Park Amsterdam, 7-8 November 2024.

 Advanced ixml Hands On: A tutorial dealing with advanced concepts and techniques for ixml, with a number of case studies.
 Video will follow.
 The earlier introductory tutorial is here: ixml Hands On, also available as a video.